studiomohawk/jekyll-theme-the_minimum/README.markdown

 * Main stylesheet(style.less) is written with LESS
 * Rakefile to minify css (rake juicer:css)

-## This theme is free but some strings are atteched
+## This theme is free but some strings are attached

 * Edit \_config.yml - open the file and edit whare you need
 * Then you can start using it for free